A Local’s Guide to Visiting Budapest

 If you want to experience a more local nightlife scene, we’d advise you to get out of VII District and explore some of the surrounding neighborhoods.
 The grittier VIII District, which is the hub of the city's countercultural scene, has vibrant street art and alternative cultural spaces, and is a great place to spend an evening (or two, or three!).

-For hikers, or those just in need of a bit of adventure in nature, you won't even need to leave the city limits: just cross the river over to Buda and head out to the Buda Hills, which is home to several hiking trails.
+And whenever you feel like you’ve had enough of the city and need a bit of nature, you won't even need to leave the city limits: just cross the river over to Buda and head out to the Buda Hills, which is home to several hiking trails.

-For something a little more off the beaten path, you can even go spelunking under the residential part of the District.
+For something a little more off the beaten path, you can even go spelunking under the residential part of the castle area.

 Budapest as we know it began in 1873 when the three separate cities of Buda, Pest, and Óbuda merged into the capital city that we have today.
 However, Budapest's history goes back much further than this, and this part of Hungary’s known history begins with Celtic tribes who settled here between the 4th and 3rd centuries B.C.E.